 You should also question whether or not you can afford a higher price, or if it would leave you dangerously stretched.

 There's a fairly widespread belief that gazumping is illegal in Britain, partly because the government considered outlawing it back in 2001.

-However, it's actually legal in England and Wales.
 In Scotland gazumping isn't exactly illegal, but it is very rare indeed because of the way the property market works north of the border.
 There, it's solicitors who sell homes and these solicitors are bound by anti-gazumping rules.